1996–1997 strikes in South Korea: Background

-From 1985 to 1996 South Korea experienced a series of strikes that resulted in a clash of old laws and governmental frameworks that were incompatible with modern working practices.
+From 1985 to 1996, South Korea experienced a series of strikes that resulted in a clash of old laws and governmental frameworks that were incompatible with modern working practices.
 South Korea was able to endure these strikes and the lost revenue associated with them because of the "Three Lows": low interest rates, the lower value of the dollar against the yen and low oil prices.
-After these lows dissipated South Korea felt that it could no longer afford continued labor unrest.
-Many companies attempted to institute practices that would allow for cost cutting such as reliance on contract workers and part-time workers, in addition to allowing for voluntary retirement and adopting a no work no pay policy.
+After these lows dissipated, South Korea felt that it could no longer afford continued labor unrest.
+Many companies attempted to institute practices that would allow for cost cutting, such as reliance on contract workers and part-time workers, in addition to allowing for voluntary retirement and adopting a no work no pay policy.
 These moves were actively opposed by labor groups and the need for labor reform became clear.
-This belief also led to South Korea's New Korea Party (NKP) creating the Labor-Management Relations Reform Committee (LMRRC) on May 9.
+This belief also led to South Korea's ruling New Korea Party (NKP) creating the Labor-Management Relations Reform Committee (LMRRC) on May 9.
 This consisted of members of various labor interest groups, university professors and lawmakers.
 Its 30 members held several public hearings on the creation on new labor policies and created the New Labor Law.
-This new Labor law would make it easier and legal for companies to lay off workers, increase the legal work-week by 12 hours and allowing companies to modify working hours, make the use of scab labor during strikes legal and outlawing strike-pay.
+This new labor law would make it easier and legal for companies to lay off workers, increase the legal work-week by 12 hours and allow companies to modify working hours, as well as make the use of scab labor during strikes legal and outlaw strike-pay.

 The South Korean government said changes were necessary to make South Korea "more competitive with other developing economies" that were emerging as competitors to Korea.
 The committees that had been created were unsuccessful in creating a new labor bill after six months of hearings, so the NKP decided to create a new secret committee to create the bill on December 3.
 Then on December 26 in the wee hours of the morning four busses filled with NKP members arrived at the capital and in the course of twenty minutes eleven bills were passed.
-This action not only angered those outside the governmental walls but also the LMRRC and those in other political parties who felt cheated.
+This action not only angered those outside the governmental walls, but also the LMRRC and those in other political parties who felt cheated.
 None of the other parties were aware of this vote and the outrage that resulted from these dishonest political maneuvers were major contributors to the strikes and labor disturbances that followed hours later.